HTTPArchive/almanac.httparchive.org/src/content/en/2025/third-parties.md

   )
 }}

-The median depth of the inclusion chain is 3 which means the majority of the third party include at least another third party on a web page.
+The median depth of the inclusion chain is 3 which means the majority of the third parties include at least another third party on a web page.
 The maximum depth of the inclusion chain is 2,285.

 ## Conclusion